 Back when many current print journalists were beginning their careers, their job descriptions looked very different than they do now.
+There was no such thing as multi-platform journalism.

 Yes, the basic idea of being a journalist is still the same – finding, researching, investigating, and writing pieces that share important news and tell a story.
 However, how that is accomplished and what happens after an article is written are where some of the biggest changes have taken place.
 In the past, once a journalist finished his or her work, they’d submit to their editor, clock out at 5pm, and head home for dinner.
 The editor would publish the article on one platform, like a newspaper or a magazine, and the journalist was free to move on and begin writing another piece.

-Today, multi-platform journalism has become the norm.
+Today, multi-platform journalism is the norm.
 There is a 24/7 news cycle and journalists need to be publishing their content on many different platforms to keep up with demand and how their readers are choosing to find them.
 With multi-platform publishing, journalists are focusing on creating content that can make an impact online, offline, and in person.

 Multi-Platform Journalism: Not Your Grandpa’s Morning Paper